-- Has there been a substantive generally upward trend in the non-wage aspects of job quality, as suggested by an increasingly affluent economy and the post-Fordist perspective, or has there been a downward trend, more consistent with a neo-Fordist perspective?
-Alternatively, is the change characterized mainly by continuity in existing patterns? - Has there been a trend towards greater inequality in the non-wage aspects of jobs? - Is there a pattern of divergence or convergence between countries, in their average job quality levels and in the degrees of inequality; and are the changes consistent with institutional determinations implied by employment regime and production regime models? - Are trends in inequality mirrored in changing gaps between the sexes, between young and older workers, across education levels, among occupations, and according to job contract status?
+- 1. Has there been a substantive generally upward trend in the nonwage aspects of job quality, as suggested by an increasingly affluent economy and the post-Fordist perspective; or, has there been a downward trend, more consistent with a neo-Fordist perspective?
+Alternatively, is the change characterized mainly by continuity in existing patterns? - 2.
+Has there been a trend toward greater inequality in the nonwage aspects of jobs? - 3.
+Is there a pattern of divergence or convergence between countries, in their average job quality levels and in the degrees of inequality; and, are the changes consistent with institutional determinations implied by employment regime and production regime models? - 4.
+Are trends in inequality mirrored in changing gaps between the sexes, between young and older workers, across education levels, among occupations, and according to job contract status?

-7 Mention should also be made of another attempt to plot job quality trends (European Commission, 2008: Chapter 4), where a synthetic index is constructed primarily from elements in Labour Force Survey.
+7Mention should also be made of another attempt to plot job quality trends (European Commission 2008: Chapter 4), in which a synthetic index is constructed primarily from elements in Labour Force Survey.
 While the latter has the advantage of providing annual data for all EC members, it lacks information on intrinsic job quality features and is therefore less informative.

-4. The European Working Conditions Surveys
+The European Working Conditions Surveys

 To address these questions, we draw on successive waves of the European Working Conditions Survey.
-The 5th and latest wave (EWCS5) comprises a sample of 44,000 people over 15 and in employment, drawn from 34 countries in 2010.
-This is a harmonized survey, comprising representative samples ranging from 1000 to 4000 per country.
-Earlier waves took place in 1991, 1995, 2000/01, 2005 and 2010.
-The surveys have evolved, both as new members joined the EU and as items were improved, added or subtracted in successive waves.
-It is possible to analyze trends in the distribution of job quality over time, but only for countries that have been members in multiple surveys, and using items that have been asked in identical ways in multiple waves.
+The Fifth and latest wave (EWCS5) comprises a sample of 44,000 people over the age of 15 and in employment, drawn from 34 countries in 2010.
+This wave is a harmonized survey series, comprising representative samples ranging from 1,000 to 4,000 per country.
+Earlier waves took place in 1991, 1995, 2000/01, 2005, and 2010.
+The surveys have evolved, both as new members joined the EU and as items were improved, added, or subtracted in successive waves.
+Analyzing trends in the distribution of job quality over time is possible, but only for countries that have been members in multiple surveys and by using items that have been asked in identical ways in multiple waves.
 We therefore restrict our analyses to the 15 EU countries that have subscribed since the 1995 wave.
-While very many items of continuous entry are available since then, refinements in 2005 facilitate extensions and modifications to the indices, and a small part of our analysis centers on the period 2005-2010.8
+While many items of continuous entry are available since then, refinements in 2005 facilitate extensions and modifications to the indices, and a small part of our analysis centers on the period from 2005 to 2010.8

-5. Constructing Indices of Job Quality
+Constructing Indices of Job Quality

-In this section, we present how the indices of job quality were constructed from multiple response items available in the waves of 1995 onwards of the EWCS.
-We follow some general principles for index construction, as outlined for example in Muñoz de Bustillo et al., (2011b).
-After being normalized to the 0-1 range, the selected items were grouped into summative indices of four key aspects of job quality: Work Quality, Work Intensity (a negative indicator), Good Physical Environment and Working Time Quality.
-Some items have missing values, but in most cases these are few, which is a good indication of data quality.
-To avoid loss of information, when items are aggregated into indices we average over the items with non-missing values.
+In this section, we present how the indices of job quality were constructed from multiple response items available in the waves of 1995 onward in the EWCS.
+We follow some general principles for index construction, as outlined for example in Muñoz de Bustillo, Fernández-Macías, Antón, and Esteve (2011b).
+After being normalized to the 0-1 range, the selected items were grouped into summative indices of four key aspects of job quality: Work Quality, Work Intensity (a negative indicator), Good Physical Environment, and Working Time Quality.
+Some items had missing values, but in most cases these were few, which is a good indication of data quality.
+To avoid loss of information, when items were aggregated into indices we averaged over the items with non-missing values.
 Once constructed, each index was transformed to range from 0 to 100.